-School of Architecture and Design enjoys an international reputation for its summer study abroad programs.
+School of Architecture and Design has a variety of summer study abroad programs, including studio trips, collaborative programs and exchanges with other institutions.
 These programs are offered under the direction of one or more full-time faculty members.
 The school offers one to three diverse programs each summer depending upon student interest and faculty availability.
 Thus far, NYIT has offered programs in China, France, Italy, Germany, Spain, Greece, Turkey, Egypt, the Netherlands, Israel, Finland, and India.
-These programs put NYIT students and faculty in contact with foreign students and architects while living in another culture, enabling them to understand firsthand the range, diversity, and power of living architecture as individual buildings or as entire cities and spaces.
+These programs put NYIT students and faculty in contact with foreign students and architects while immersed in another culture, enabling them to understand firsthand the range, diversity, and power of living architecture as individual buildings or as entire cities and spaces.
 Summer study abroad course credits can be applied to a student's specific curriculum and field of study.
 The summer programs are open to students enrolled in any degree program offered by the School of Architecture and Design.